 We do not have any manufacturing facilities, and we currently contract with certain third-party manufacturers in China.
 We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for clinical testing, product development purposes, to support regulatory application submissions, as well as for commercial manufacture if any of our product candidates obtain marketing approval.
 In addition, we expect to contract with analytical laboratories for release and stability testing of our product candidates.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
-For example, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of our product candidates will depend on the severity and duration of the spread of the virus and the actions undertaken to contain the COVID-19 virus or treat its effects.
-For example, in March 2022, authorities in Shanghai announced a two-stage lock-down for residents and businesses in response to rising rates of COVID-19.
-While operations have resumed at our API contract manufacturing and development facilities, we cannot be sure if additional lock-down measures or restrictions will be implemented and what, if any, impact that may have on our facilities and operations in the region, including but not limited to a decrease or disruption of production, increased costs of production or other interruptions in our supply chain.
-In addition, any disruption in production or inability of our manufacturers specifically in China to produce adequate quantities to meet our needs, whether as a result of a natural disaster or other causes, could impair our ability to operate our business on a day-to-day basis and to continue our development of our product candidates.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
+For example, we cannot be sure to what extent the supply chain issues caused by public health epidemics, such as the COVID-19 pandemic, and geopolitical uncertainty may impact our ability to procure sufficient supplies for the development of our product candidates and what, if any, impact that may have on our facilities and operations in the region, including but not limited to a decrease or disruption of production, increased costs of production or other interruptions in our supply chain.
+In addition, any disruption in product candidates.
 Furthermore, since these manufacturers are located in China, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China.
 Any of these matters could materially adversely affect our business, financial condition and results of operations.
 In addition, disruptions in logistics routes and transportation capabilities could disrupt our supply chain.
-And, if we experience unexpected spikes in demand over time, we risk running out of our necessary supplies.
+And, if we expert equation and results of over rout use over time, we risk running out of our product supply chain.
+And, if we expert of an adverse product supply chain.